Lebanon on the edge

 Our First Peace Centre

-With the help of more than 850 individual donors, we opened the first Peace Centre in Bkarzla, a small village next to the district capital Halba.
+With the help of more than 850 individual donors, we opened the first Peace Centre in Bkarzla, a small village next to the regional capital Halba.

 We have received tremendous support on the ground for our work.
 Many local NGO leaders have helped us in identifying available houses that might be well-suited to become the first Peace Centre.
 The mayor and the municipal council of Bkarzla welcomed us with open arms.
 We also established strong relationships with Syrian refugee communities in the surroundings and with international NGOs operating in this area.
 The needs in the Akkar region are so big that everybody is helping each other.